 - Shows metric distributions of your users.

-- Add or remove metrics.
+- A button to add or remove metrics.

 Sometimes a side-by-side comparison of your cohorts might be handy.
 The Compare view is designed to meet that need.